-NOTE: The sales code RER, REN and REU radios contain an integrated Hands-Free Communication (UConnect®) system.
-Refer to your "Navigation User's Manual" for UConnect® system operating instructions for these radios.
+NOTE: The sales code RER and REU radios contain an integrated Hands-Free Communication (UConnect®) system.
+Refer to your "Navigation User's Manual" for 2 UConnect® system operating instructions for these radios.
+Radio sales code can be located on the lower right corner of the Radio faceplate.

 UConnect® is a voice-activated, hands-free, in-vehicle communications system.
 UConnect® allows you to dial a phone number with your cellular phone using simple voice commands (e.g., "Call" ...
-"Mike" ...
-"Work" or "Dial" ...
+"Mike" ..."Work" or "Dial" ...
 "248-555-1212").
 Your cellular phone's audio is transmitted through your vehicle's audio system; the system will automatically mute your radio when using the UConnect® system.